List of Tuvalu MPs, 2015–2019

 This is a list of members of the Parliament of Tuvalu or Palamene o Tuvalu who were elected at the 2015 Tuvaluan general election or as the result of by-elections during the life of the parliament.

+There are no formal parties in Tuvalu.
+The political system is based on personal alliances and loyalties derived from clan and family connections.
+The Parliament of Tuvalu is rare among national legislatures in that it is non-partisan in nature.
+It does tend to have both a distinct government and a distinct opposition.

 The general election was held in Tuvalu on 31 March 2015.
 The state of emergency created by Cyclone Pam resulted in the election being delayed twice.
-The election was originally schedule for 19 March, then after Cyclone Pam caused damage to the islands, the election was rescheduled.
+The election was originally scheduled for 19 March, then after Cyclone Pam caused damage to the islands, the election was rescheduled.

 The constituencies of Niutao and Nui had contested ballots, including former members of parliament as candidates.
 On Nui the sitting members were not returned to parliament.
 On Nuitao Vete Sakaio, the deputy-prime minister, was not elected; the election was otherwise a good result for the government of Enele Sopoaga, who expects to have the support of 11 members of parliament.
 Enele Sopoaga was sworn in as prime minister and appointed the ministers to the cabinet on 10 April.